From Narrow-gap Semiconductor to Metallic Altermagnet: Optical Fingerprints of Co-Doped FeSb2: Methods

 \subsection{Infrared spectroscopy}

 The infrared reflectivity of polished crystals with an approximate reflecting-plane size of atleast $2 \times 1~\mathrm{mm}^2$ was measured in the frequency range 40--18{,}000~cm$^{-1}$ (5~meV to 2.2~eV) as a function of temperature from $T = 300$ to 10~K. A Bruker IFS 113v Fourier-transform infrared spectrometer was used for the far-infrared range ($\omega/2\pi c < 650$~cm$^{-1}$), and a Bruker Vertex 80v spectrometer attached to a Hyperion IR microscope was used for the mid- and near-infrared ranges ($\omega/2\pi c > 650$~cm$^{-1}$).
 The gold overcoating technique was applied to obtain the absolute reflectivity in the far-infrared range, while a gold mirror was used as a reference in the mid- and near-infrared ranges.
 The complex optical conductivity $\sigma(\omega) = \sigma_1(\omega) + \mathrm{i}\sigma_2(\omega)$ was obtained via Kramers-Kronig analysis.
 The low-frequency reflectivity below 50~cm$^{-1}$ was extrapolated with a Drude function for the metallic states and a constant for the insulating ones, while an X-ray atomic scattering function was used at high frequencies.
 We note here that the optical conductivity of FeSb$_2$ shown in Fig. \ref{optcond}a and Fig. \ref{fesb2optdft}e are from an annealed sample, which has sharper interband and phonon features than the non-annealed \ref{fesb2optdft}f.
-See SM\cite{SM} for further details.
+Further details are given in the sections S1 and S2 and Figs. S1--S6 of the Supplemental Material \cite{SM}.